Stand up for the facts!

 It’s difficult to know how many rapes occurred in North Carolina under Stein’s watch because not all rapes are reported and not all rape reports lead to convictions.
 Ad-makers cited the sheer number of rape reports collected by the SBI between 2016, the year before Stein took office, and 2022, the most recent year of data available.
 It shows an increase of 53%.

 However, relying on the sheer number of rapes reported can obscure the full picture.
 It doesn’t account for population growth in a fast-growing state.
-Meanwhile, rape rates published by the SBI and FBI — which do consider population growth — show increases ranging from 9% to 47%.
+Meanwhile, rape rates published by the State Bureau of Investigation and FBI — which do consider population growth — show increases ranging from 9% to 47%.

-The ad also doesn’t account for the fact that, during Stein’s term, law enforcement agencies expanded their definition of rape to include a wider range of cases.
-That broadened definition, along with a national awareness campaign, likely influenced the number of rapes reported in North Carolina.
+The ad also doesn’t account for law enforcement agencies having expanded their definition of rape to include a wider range of cases.
+That broadened definition, which came during Stein’s term, and a national awareness campaign likely influenced the number of rapes reported in North Carolina.

 The ad contains an element of truth but ignores critical facts that would give a different impression.
 That’s our definition of Mostly False.